-The Wisconsin Department of Commerce (responsibilities transferred to Department of Administration in the 2011-2013 Biennial Budget) is the agency responsible for developing the Consolidated Plan and its related documents since it administers all four U.S. Department of Housing and Urban Development (HUD) formula programs covered by the Plan.
+The Wisconsin Department of Commerce (responsibilities transferred to the Department of Administration in the 2011-2013 Biennial Budget) was the agency responsible for developing the Consolidated Plan and its related documents since it administers all four U.S. Department of Housing and Urban Development (HUD) formula programs covered by the Plan.
+Through an agreement with the Department of Administration, the Wisconsin Economic Development Corporation (WEDC) administers the CDBG Economic Development and Community Development programs.

 The Plan is submitted to HUD using the CPMP tool (an electronic template developed and supported by HUD Field Office staff).
-The Plan incorporates a HUD mandated outcome measurement system, consisting of overarching objectives, outcome categories and output indicators that significantly improves reporting program benefits to Congress and OMB.
+The Plan incorporates a HUD mandated outcome measurement system, consisting of overarching objectives, outcome categories and output indicators, which significantly improve reporting program benefits to Congress and OMB.

-Input into the development of the Consolidated Plan involved State agencies, including the Department of Administration (DOA); Department of Children and Families (DCF); Department of Corrections (DOC), Department of Health Services (DHS); Department of Public Instructions (DPI), Department of Workforce Development (DWD); Department of Veterans Affairs (DVA); and the Wisconsin Housing and Economic Development Authority (WHEDA); as well as non-profit housing providers, local governments and other private organizations and citizens.
+Input into the development of the Consolidated Plan involved State agencies, including the Department of Administration (DOA), Department of Children and Families (DCF), Department of Corrections (DOC), Department of Health Services (DHS), Department of Public Instructions (DPI), Department of Workforce Development (DWD), Department of Veterans Affairs (DVA), and the Wisconsin Housing and Economic Development Authority (WHEDA), as well as non-profit housing providers, local governments and other private organizations and citizens.